 Start by heading to the capital of the Cyclades, Syros, where you will be amazed by the medieval settlement of Ano Syros.
 Then, explore Ermoupoli, the capital of Syros, and enjoy the vistas in the Vaporia district.

-Early morning ferries connect Syros to Tinos, your next step on this itinerary.
+Early morning ferries connect Syros to Tinos, which is your next step on this itinerary.
 Over here, devote some time to visiting Chora and discovering the famous Panagia Evangelistria Church.
 Other two gems not to miss on the island are the Ursuline Convent and the Archaeological Museum of Tinos.

 Regular weekly ferries connect Ikaria to Tinos and Syros.
 On Ikaria, you can visit the capital, Agios Kirikos, then head to Therma and relax in the natural hot springs.